jet/dotnet-templates/propulsion-summary-projector/README.md

         $env:PROPULSION_KAFKA_BROKER="instance.kafka.mysite.com:9092" # or use -b

         # `default` defines the Projector Group identity - each id has separated state in the aux container (aka LeaseId)
+        # `cosmos` specifies the source (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)
-        # `-md 1000` sets the change feed maximum document limit to 1000
+        # `-m 1000` sets the change feed maximum document limit to 1000
         # `-t topic0` identifies the Kafka topic to which the Projector should write
-        # cosmos specifies the source (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)
-        dotnet run -- default -md 1000 -t topic0 cosmos
+        dotnet run -- default cosmos -m 1000 kafka -t topic0

         # (assuming you've scaled up enough to have >1 range, you can run a second instance in a second console with the same arguments)